lindshiser/CAPP30239_FA22/README.md

 # CAPP 30239 Data Visualization

 Repository for CAPP 30239 Data Visualization.
-This repository will store course assignments and in-class coding examples.
+This repository will store assignments and in-class coding examples.

 Material is organized by week.
 Each weeks corresponds to a design theory/coding topic.